shosatojp/ota-milter/README.md

 3. Sender sends mail to the one time address again.
 4. To header is modified (from one time address) to real recipient (`me@example.com`), and the mail will be sent.

+## Requirements

+- Full access for a domain
+- Admin access for a SMTP server

 ## Build

 - Requirements